gotthardp/lorawan-server/doc/Handlers.md

        Superseded downlinks will be dropped.
      * Unacknowledged downlinks will be dropped when a new downlink (either class A or C) is sent.

+*Test* button can be used to send a `test` event to all connections associated with this handler.

 *Connectors* related to this Handler are displayed for your convenience.
 The table lists all backend connectors with the same *Application* name.